-Solo supplements are annoying at best and prohibit travel at worst so in this week’s Travel SOS Kay O’Sullivan has some advice for Gina on how to avoid them.
+Solo supplements are annoying at best and prohibit travel at worst, so we asked cruise guru Kay O’Sullivan for some advice on how to avoid them.

-I love to travel and, although I only have a limited income with a small travel budget each year, I like cruising, but the last time I sailed I was stung with a blasted single supplement.
+I love to travel.
+Although I only have a limited income with a small travel budget each year, I like cruising.
+But the last time I sailed I was stung with a blasted single supplement.
 Is there a way I can avoid paying these extra fees?
 Do all providers charge this single supplement?
 Do you know of any other ways that can help me save on my next holiday?

 A: That is a timely question.
 The travel industry as a whole and the cruising sector in particular is listening to you.
-They know that you, me and every other solo traveller feels hardly done by having to pay extra for the pleasure of sleeping alone.
-(And I do not want to be “matched” with another traveller as travel companies brightly suggest to avoid supplements that can be as high as 200 per cent.
-I gave up sleeping with strangers in my 20s!)
+They know that you, me and every other solo traveller feels hard done by having to pay extra for the pleasure of sleeping alone.
+And I do not want to be ‘matched’ with another traveller as travel companies brightly suggest to avoid supplements that can be as high as 200 per cent.
+I gave up sleeping with strangers in my 20s!
 Enough of my romantic life, back to the topic …

 First, you need to plan ahead.
 Early birds do bag travel bargains.
-The best time to save money on a cruise or a tour is when the new season offerings are introduced.
+Save money on a cruise or a tour by booking when the new season offerings are introduced.
 To keep abreast of these releases opt in for travel company newsletters and/or establish a relationship with a good travel agent and keep a beady eye on the media.
 Secondly, supplements usually vary in response to demand.
 High season generally translates into high supplements.
 So look beyond the summer months to save money.

+You could always share a cabin.
 It is also worth noting that a number of cruise lines have started introducing single cabins onto new builds, with many more retrofitting them to existing ships.
-Still, numbers are limited and the competition is hot, hence my advice to plan ahead.
+Numbers are limited and the competition is hot, hence my advice to plan ahead.
 I’m talking a year in advance.

 But you also need to know that some cruise lines are whacking single supplements onto their single cabins.
 Not very fair in my opinion, but here’s the thing about single supplements, they are as much about the extra revenue that comes from drinks packages, meal upgrades, spa visits and excursions from dual occupancy as they are about the room.